drguenther/A/README.md

 ##Later
 1. remove the old Borland TASM code
-2. I used no Version control system before and printed out the code.
+2. I used no Version control system and printed out the code.
 So I wrote the code very dense.
-With the code folding features there is no need any more.
+With the code folding features of the editors there is no need any more.
 Beautifying the code.